katewhee/networking-course/_labs/nibbletorrent-peer.md

 2. Make a request to the tracker (listed in the torrent file) to get a list of peers that are seeding that file.
 I am providing the tracker.
 By making a request to the tracker, you are adding yourself as a peer for that torrent.

 3. Go through the list of peers requesting chunks of the file.
 During this time, a peer might connect with you and request a piece of the file as well.

+A word of caution—this is a hard lab!
+Essentially, you will be building a TCP server, TCP client, an HTTP client, all running concurrently.
+You then need to set up a way for these threads to communicate with each other.
+Give yourself plenty of time to work on this lab!

 ## Protocol